lovish-khari/calender/README.md

-this calender is based on python tkinter gui and doesn't require any calender library to calculate day we can calculate any day with the algorithm that i made,
+this calender is based on python tkinter gui and doesn't require any calender library to calculate the day, we can calculate any day with the algorithm that i made,